History of New York University: University development

 NYU offered women access to graduate studies in 1888, teaching and law in 1890, and undergraduate studies at Washington Square College (then a satellite campus).
 Important academic discussions took place at NYU around this time, as the American Chemical Society was founded here on April 6, 1876.
 When women were first admitted to the University Heights College (which would later become the College of Arts and Science) in 1959, many alumni and male undergraduates were unhappy.
 The student newspaper remarked on the instituting of coeducation by applying part of a quote from Lord Chesterfield on the subject of sex, “the position undignified, the pleasure momentary, and the consequences damnable”.

 One early attempt to increase the egalitarian nature of the university failed: In 1871, an attempt to offer free tuition to students who were academically qualified backfired.
 The wealthy, Protestant alumni viewed a free university as a charity institution inappropriate for their own children to attend; thus, the attempt of implementing free tuition was abandoned.

 Beginning in the 1920s, NYU attracted the most talented Jewish students, as they were turned away from Ivy League institutions due to “Jewish quotas” that especially targeted first generation Jewish (and other) immigrants living in New York City for exclusion.
-Despite NYU's experimentation with these quotas, a good portion of its students was Jewish during this period.
+Despite NYU's experimentation with these quotas, a large portion of its students was Jewish during this period.

-During the 1920s NYU decided to grow by offering admission to almost all applicants.
-By 1929 it became the largest urban university in the United States with more than 40,000 students.
+In the 1920s, NYU decided to grow by offering admission to almost all applicants.
+By 1929, it had become the largest urban university in the United States with more than 40,000 students.
 Due in part to the G.I.
 Bill, enrollment after World War II was greater than 70,000.
 Most students failed to graduate, however, as they were unable to meet the university's academic standards.
 The university began a large construction campaign that continued until the early 1970s.
-In 1962 new president James McNaughton Hester decided to improve NYU's reputation by raising admissions standards, widening student recruiting, and hiring new faculty.
+In 1962, new president James McNaughton Hester decided to improve NYU's reputation by raising admissions standards, widening student recruiting, and hiring new faculty.
 The size of the freshman class declined by about one third, but average grades and test scores rose.
 Most of the new spending occurred on the Washington Square campus, however, causing tensions between it and University Heights.
 The smaller student body also caused the new buildings to be underused, and forced the university to directly spend donated money on operating costs.
 Enrollment declined to under 40,000 in 1972 compared to 45,000 a few years earlier.